GauravHaldar3804/Gesture-Control-Volume-Control/README.md

 # Gesture-Control-Volume-Control
 ## Hand Volume Control - Python Project

 **Control volume with hand gestures!** ✋ This Python project utilizes MediaPipe to track your hand and adjust system volume based on finger distance.
 A volume bar and indicator provide real-time feedback.
-(348 characters)

 **Features:**